FlyingWorkshop/market-design/book/sponsored-search-auctions.md

   - $200$
 ```

-Find the effecient allocation and compute the total value it creates.
+Find the efficient allocation and compute the total value it creates.

 ```{dropdown} Solution
 Bidder $1$ gets the top position: value $200 \times 10 = 2000$.
 Bidder $2$ gets the second position $100 \times 4 = 400$, so the efficient allocation creates value $2400$.